AT-Publishing/website/_posts/2018-02-26-circle-polo.md

 - "The rumors of Polo\'s death have been greatly exaggerated."

 categories: ["exchanges", "basics", "news"]
-tags: [ "poloniex", "circle", "circlepay", "acquisition", "cryptocurrency-exchange"]
+tags: [ "popular", "poloniex", "circle", "circlepay", "acquisition", "cryptocurrency-exchange"]
 chart: []

 about: